About Recycle Rewards

 You can get in touch with the charity, not-for-profit organisation, school, sports club or community group that you’d like to donate to and suggest they sign up!

-Using the Recycle Rewards App makes it really easy to donate but this is not the only way you can make a donation.
-RVM machines will have selected charities featured on their payments screens and selected other refund points will also be able to may payments to selected charities.
+Using the Recycle Rewards app makes it really easy to donate but this is not the only way you can make a donation.
+RVMs will have selected charities featured on their payment screens and selected other refund points will also be able to make payments to selected charities.

 How much of my money goes to my chosen Donation Partner?